Welcome to our SEN Information Report

 - We provide relevant information about how parents can support their child at home

-- We provide an annual report to parents
+- We provide a termly report to parents

 - Successes are shared and celebrated on a regular basis